 16. Understanding the American Psychological Association Code of Ethics

 Ethical considerations are important to any group of professionals.
 Psychologists are therapists, educators, and researchers, and thus, their codes of ethics address all these areas of expertise.

 17. Student-Teacher Relationship Laws

 In this lesson, we will examine the ethical and legal ramifications of a teacher and student getting involved in an inappropriate relationship.
-We'll also look how the age and status of both parties can change which laws apply.
+We'll also look at how the age and status of both parties can change which laws apply.

 Earning College Credit